thanpolas/sidekick/README.md

 ### getIp(req)

-Return the client's IP from an express request object.

 -   `req` **{express.Request}** The request object.
 -   **Returns {string}** The client's ip.

+Return the client's IP from an express request object.

 ## Object

 ### iterObj(obj, cb)

-Will iterate through an object based on the keys of the object.

 -   `obj` **{Object}** The object to iterate on.
 -   `cb` **{function}** The callback function, with three arguments: